wcm-io-caravan/caravan-rhyme/README.md

     // create a single Rhyme instance as early as possible in the request-cycle Rhyme rhyme = RhymeBuilder.withoutResourceLoader().buildForRequestTo(incomingRequest.getUrl());

-    // instantiate your server-side implementation of the @HalApiInterface resource that is requested, e.g.
-    ApiEntryPoint entryPoint = new ApiEntryPointImpl(database);
+    // instantiate your server-side implementation of the requested @HalApiInterface resource ApiEntryPoint entryPoint = new ApiEntryPointImpl(database);

     // create the HAL+JSON representation (and response headers) for this resource